Skip to main content

 Yes.
 Physical education offered via independent study should meet all statutory physical education requirements.
 A source of information for providing the course of study is the CDE Physical Education Model Content Standards for California Public Schools (PDF; 2MB).
 For additional information, visit the CDE Physical Education FAQs web page.

 2. How can a school meet the required number of minutes of instruction for physical education through independent study?
+(Updated 01-Jan-2025)

 Both the knowledge and performance of concepts, principles, and strategies of physical education are recommended in the CDE Physical Education Model Content Standards for California Public Schools (PDF; 2MB) and the CDE Physical Education Framework for California Public Schools (PDF; 4MB), and count toward the required minutes of physical education instructional time.

 Each district should define a process for approving independent study courses for which academic credit can be awarded through traditional independent study.
 Time spent participating in district-approved physical education courses provided via traditional independent study may generate both academic credit and time value towards attendance credit for the purpose of generating apportionment.
-For apportionment purposes, a district-approved physical education course should be valid for traditional independent study pupils, as long as it meets the usual conditions of apportionment for independent study (covered by a written agreement, assignments completed by due dates, and supervising teacher determination of the time value of completed work), and the pupil is under the general supervision of a certificated employee.
+For apportionment purposes, a district-approved physical education course should be valid for traditional independent study students, as long as it meets the usual conditions of apportionment for independent study (covered by a written agreement, assignments completed by due dates, and supervising teacher determination of the time value of completed work), and the student is under the general supervision of a certificated employee.
 Traditional independent study attendance credit is based on the time value of a work product, or the combined time value of work product and synchronous instruction participation (as applicable).
 A day of attendance is predicated on the time value of that work product or the combination of work product or synchronous instruction participation being equivalent to a day of instruction in the classroom, not on one individual course.

 Each course, including physical education courses offered through CBIS must meet specific supervision and course certification requirements.
-Pupils that are enrolled in appropriately supervised and certified courses for at least a minimum instructional day can generate CBIS attendance while enrolled and making satisfactory progress.
+Students that are enrolled in appropriately supervised and certified courses for at least a minimum instructional day can generate CBIS attendance while enrolled and making satisfactory progress.

 Return to Top